SciGaP/DEPRECATED-scigap-docs/Gateway-Configurations.md

 ###<h3 id="Preference">GatewayPreferences for Resources</h3>
 1. Navigate Admin Dashboard --> Gateway Preferences
 2. Both compute resource and storage resource specific preferences are defined here.
-3. To add compute resource related preferences select the resource from the drop-down list and add/select preferred options and set preferences.
+3. To add compute resource related preferences click "Add a Compute Resource Preferences" and select the resource from the drop-down list.
+4. Add/select preferred options and click "Set preferences".
+Repeat this for all the resources used within the gateway.
 <br>Repeat this for every active enabled compute resource in the gateway.
-4. For each gateway admin need to;
+4. For each compute resource, gateway admin need to;
   	- whether the preferences can be overridden by Airavata - Yes/No
   	- Resource login name
   	- Preferred job submission and data movement protocols